 The Morality of Victory

 Moral and legal standards for the use of force have recently reclaimed a central position in international political debates, including former president Barack Obama’s open embrace of the language of just war tradition.
 But even as the moral grammar of war makes a popular comeback against the backdrop of crises in Iraq, Syria, Libya, and elsewhere, the notion of “victory” continues to remain problematic.
-This event is part of a major research initiative that is based at the University of Glasgow and engages an international host of experts on the concept of “victory.”
-Scholars and practitioners will reflect on the concept of victory as it relates to just war principles; the ethics of war; and the dynamics of norms, exit strategies, and endgames.
-They will also reflect on tensions and concerns with the idea of “winning” wars in a complex and changing century.
+This event was part of a major research initiative that is based at the University of Glasgow and engaged an international host of experts on the concept of “victory.”
+Scholars and practitioners reflected on the concept of victory as it relates to just war principles; the ethics of war; and the dynamics of norms, exit strategies, and endgames.
+They also reflected on tensions and concerns with the idea of “winning” wars in a complex and changing century.